-Located in the Ponsonby gayborhood this 1898 wooden villa has lovingly been restored to its original charm and casual elegance, without destroying the archetype.
+The Great Ponsonby Art Hotel is located in the Ponsonby gayborhood.
+This 1898 wooden home has lovingly been restored to its original charm and casual elegance, without destroying the archetype of a colonial timber home.
 It is now a warm, fuel efficient gay-owned and operated boutique hotel offering bed and breakfast.
 Using recycled timber and windows where possible, recycling the roofing iron as fencing, and using the original bricks as paving, has ensured that the historic feel of the property remains today.

 Nearby dining options including established French, Italian, Jewish, Indian, Japanese, Malaysian, Turkish, Pacific Rim Fusion, organic, and vegetarian restaurants, plus Auckland's best fish restaurant.
 There is everything from haute cuisine to peasant tucker.
 Also, there are plenty of choices for bars, bistros, and live music which are gay and gay-friendly.
 Ponsonby Road, the main road, is lined with cafes, bars, and boutiques.
 Brightly glazed ceramics are crafted and fired in and around the Ponsonby area and can be brought at the artisans' studios.